 It would be nice if they had more offerings—Cremo, for example, has more than a dozen different products, in a number of different scents—so we hope that Bluebeard and his gang can come up with a business plan and expand a little.
 They’re off to a great start.

 OK!
 All that said, we’d be remiss if we didn’t include a complaint in our Bluebeard Beard Wash review, and that is:

 The Product Artwork is Lazy

 Just like our observation above that the wash is clear, this next one isn’t really that important, but we looooove the way beard products look, so we have to say: the product artwork here is really underwhelming.
 There are so many beard products that have fantastic artwork, so why not Bluebeard, especially when “Bluebeard” has so much potential for great artwork?

-Here's an example—Grave Before Shave makes a bunch of beard products, and here's their beard oil (affiliate link in image):
+Here’s an example—Grave Before Shave makes a bunch of beard products, and here’s their

 Look at that artwork on the bottle.
 Scary!
 Gruesome!
 Intense!
 Grave Before Shave obviously took a little time to make the emblem, and it looks great.